 Trial by jury is one of the cornerstones of our justice system.
 However, being called up for jury duty can be a problem for home educating families.
 Here the NCHENZ Government Liaison Officer outlines the processes, the law, and how to respond if you are unable to serve at this time.
 This article is just a brief summary of relevant information.
 A great deal more information about jury service and all that is involved can be found here on the Ministry of Justice website.

 There are approximately 3,500 trials by jury in New Zealand every year.
-For each trial, more than 100 potential jurors are usually summonsed (depending on type of trial), from which will be chosen the actual jury.
+For each trial, more than 100 potential jurors are usually summonsed (depending on type of trial), from which the jury will be chosen.
 This means that around 350,000 jury summons are issued per year.
 Jury duty summonses are based upon the electoral role.
 With approximately 3,000,000 people on the roll, that means that everyone has greater than a 1 in 10 chance of being summonsed in any given year.
 However, only a small portion will actually be selected for jury service.

 When the registrars are issuing summons for a trial, they first generate a list of people within 45km of the court.
 From that list, they eliminate anyone who obviously does not fit eligibility criteria according to their records.
 They then select the number of people they need for this particular trial and send out a summons.